rohitsiitd/SocialNet-Simulator/README.md

 ## Syntax for Valid Commands:

 ### 1. `ADD_USER <username>`
--Adds a new user to the network, initially with no friends and no posts.
+- Adds a new user to the network, initially with no friends and no posts.

 ### 2. `ADD_FRIEND <username1> <username2>`
 -  Establishes a bidirectional friendship between two existing